2010 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Key Features of The 2010 Dime

-Each 2010 Roosevelt dime design element carries historical significance, from Roosevelt’s dignified profile to the reverse’s powerful symbolism of American ideals.
-Understanding these features is essential for the proper identification and authentication of genuine specimens.
+Each element of the 2010 Roosevelt dime carries historical meaning, from Roosevelt’s dignified profile to the reverse symbolism of American ideals.
+Understanding these features is essential for properly identifying and authenticating genuine specimens.

 The Obverse Of The 2010 Dime

-The obverse presents a left-facing profile portrait of President Franklin D. Roosevelt, rendered in refined relief that captures both dignity and determination.
-The inscription “LIBERTY” curves along the left rim, while “IN GOD WE TRUST” appears in smaller letters above Roosevelt’s profile.
+The obverse features a left-facing portrait of President Franklin D. Roosevelt in refined relief, capturing both dignity and strength.
+The inscription “LIBERTY” curves along the left rim, while “IN GOD WE TRUST” appears above Roosevelt’s profile in smaller lettering.

-The date “2010” is positioned along the lower right edge, with the mint mark (P, D, or S) appearing just above the date on the right side.
-Sinnock’s initials “JS” are discreetly placed at the truncation of Roosevelt’s neck, a signature element present since the design’s inception.
+The date “2010” sits along the lower right edge, with the mint mark (P for Philadelphia, D for Denver, or S for San Francisco) positioned just above the date on the right side.
+Designer John R. Sinnock’s initials “JS” appear discreetly at the truncation of Roosevelt’s neck — a detail present on every Roosevelt dime since 1946.

 The Reverse Of The 2010 Dime

-The reverse features a powerful symbolic composition centered on a flaming torch representing liberty and enlightenment.
-Flanking the torch are an olive branch on the left symbolizing peace, and an oak branch on the right representing strength and independence.
+The reverse is built around a central flaming torch representing liberty and enlightenment.
+Flanking the torch is an olive branch on the left (peace) and an oak branch on the right (strength and independence).

-“UNITED STATES OF AMERICA” arches across the top rim, while “ONE DIME” is centered below the torch.
-The motto “E PLURIBUS UNUM” (Out of Many, One) appears in small letters flanking the torch’s base, reinforcing the coin’s national unity theme.
+“UNITED STATES OF AMERICA” arches along the top rim, while “ONE DIME” is centered beneath the torch.
+The Latin motto “E PLURIBUS UNUM” — meaning “Out of Many, One” — appears in small letters flanking the torch’s base.

 Other Features Of The 2010 Dime

-The 2010 dime measures 17.90mm in diameter with a standard weight of 2.27 grams, composed of a copper core clad with copper-nickel alloy.
-The edge features 118 precisely machined reeds, a security feature that prevents counterfeiting and facilitates tactile identification.
+The 2010 dime measures 17.90mm in diameter with a standard weight of 2.27 grams, composed of a copper core clad with a copper-nickel outer layer (75% copper, 25% nickel).
+The edge features 118 precisely machined reeds, a security feature that both prevents counterfeiting and allows visually impaired individuals to identify the coin by touch.

 Also Read: Top 100 Rarest Dimes Worth Money (Most Expensive)